 A complaint may be filed by any individual, including a duly authorized representative, interested third party, public agency, and/or organization.
-Individuals who may file complaints include District students, employees, and parents or guardians.
+Individuals who may file complaints include District students, employees, and families.
 A complaint may be filed anonymously if the complainant provides evidence or information leading to evidence to support the complaint.
-Investigations are conducted in a manner that protects against retaliation and confidentiality or parties and the facts to the greatest extent possible.
+Investigations are conducted in a manner that protects against retaliation and maintains confidentiality of all parties to the greatest extent possible.